-Eunice Namirembe, a Ugandan economics graduate has emerged overall winner taking home sh65m ($25,000) in the Google Africa Connected competition in Nairobi on Tuesday.
+Ugandan wins overall $25000 Google prize a write-up by The Medical Concierge Group – New Vision.
+Eunice Namirembe, a Ugandan economics graduate has emerged overall winner taking home sh65m ($25,000) in the Google prize Africa Connected competition in Nairobi on Tuesday.

-With little training in the sometimes complicated technology applications, Namirembe is using simple tools like voice and radio to reach rural people so that they can access information about health like first aid, where to go for help or in some cases provide specialised help to patients.
+With little training in the sometimes complicated technology applications, Namirembe is using simple tools like voice and radio to reach rural people so that they can access information about health like first aid, where to go for help, or in some cases provide specialized help to patients.

-Through a mobile ambulance call centre, Namirembe is helping Ugandans access medical services and information easily, using technology.
+Through a mobile ambulance call center, Namirembe is helping Ugandans access medical services and information easily, using technology.

 Namirembe says the web has helped her and the other Africa Connected winners to solve pressing problems as well as earn a living.
 I’m so excited to be making a contribution to my community and I’m looking forward to doing more online!”

 The 5 winners were selected from over 2,200 entries from 35 countries, by a panel of judges as well as public voters.
 The winners will bag $25,000 each, and will also have the opportunity to work with a Google sponsor over a six-month period to further their online success.